Definitions and problems

 Many people are distressed when their worldview is challenged.
 In order to prevent this, some resort to denial.
 This is very obvous in the field of global climate change where over 97% of scientific papers that discuss the causes of global warming agree that the cause is anthropogenic -- induced by human activity.
 However, a study shows that:

 "... there is a significant gap between public perception and reality, with 57% of the US public either disagreeing or unaware that scientists overwhelmingly agree that the earth is warming due to human activity."
 10

 Another method of handling challenges to their worldview is through selective use of news sources.
 Many conservatives gravitate to Fox News and Sirius Patriot channel while many liberals prefer MSNBC and Sirius Progress channel.

 Hopefully, those people who become aware of the existence and content of their

-personal worldview will be able to alter it to accommodate changes in the
+personal worldview, and the worldviews of others, will be able to better accommodate changes in the

 culture.
 When adults who are now retired were entering their teens,

 racial segregation was a way of life; abortions were